Mesa Airlines: America West Express

 On September 16, 2005, America West Airlines and US Airways completed their merger.
-Although the corporate side and operationally, those companies merged, as of May 2008, the two flight operations have not been merged and Mesa continues to code share with the new US Airways Group as US Airways Express under its America West Express codeshare agreement.
+Although the corporate side and operationally those companies merged, as of May 2008, the flight operations of the two companies have not been merged, and Mesa continues to code share with the new US Airways Group as US Airways Express under its America West Express codeshare agreement.
 It operated CRJ-200 and CRJ-900 aircraft from hubs in Charlotte and Phoenix, and Dash 8 aircraft from its Phoenix hub until late 2011, when during Mesa's restructuring in bankruptcy, coinciding with United's cancelation of any further CRJ200 service by Mesa, the CRJ200s and Dash 8s were removed from service.
-By early 2012, the only airframe Mesa uses for the "west" side of US Airways out of its Phoenix hub and the "East" side out of its Charlotte hub is with the CRJ900.
+By early 2012, the only airframe Mesa uses for the "west" side of US Airways out of its Phoenix hub and the "east" side out of its Charlotte hub is with the CRJ900.